Ashish-Arya-CS/Sellf-Driving-car-simulation/First Implementation/readme.md

 - Simulator : Udacity’s open sourced simulator
 - Neural Network Architecture used : AlexNet , NVIDIA architecture for autonomous driving
 - Frameworks : Tensorflow

+# Some part of the code was taken by sentdex's implementation of Python plays GTAV